Couple sipping coffee near open trunk bed platform on a forest getaway

 Weekend Reset: How Car Camping Became My Self-Care Ritual

 I used to think “self-care” meant spa days or staying in bed with a book all Sunday.
-But with kids, work, and everything in between, even quiet moments at home started to feel noisy.
+But with kids, work, and everything in between, even quiet moments at home started to feel... noisy.

+That’s when I found something better.
 Not glamorous.
 Not curated.
 Just my car, a Teraglide platform, and a Friday night plan to disappear into the hills.

 Monday to Friday: meetings, pickups, groceries, laundry, emails.